miketoth/toth-games/content/posts/generating-cards.md

 3. Make sure to check "Back is Hidden".
 3. Click "Import".
 4. Right click the deck and set the name to match your csv file (e.g. `warrior_deck`).
 This is important so that `adjust_deck_size` can later adjust the size of the deck as you change the number of cards contained.
+5. Overwrite the save file.
+**TODO** Instructions for decks less than 7
+6.

 ![custom deck import](../images/generating-cards/import_deck.png)